alexcohn/reblaze-Mobile-SDK/android/README.md

 ## Testing

 You can do testing using the unit testing or record your own esspresso test's recording using android studio.
-The esspresso test resides in app/src/androidTest/MainActivityTest2.
+The esspresso test resides in **`app/src/androidTest/MainActivityTest2`.**

 ## Some notes about the code

-The Library work's with a thread sending all events gathered from app including custom events to reblaze servers every 12 seconds untill calling reblaze.Destroy() which will end the session and thread.
-Best practice is to put it in hosting app onDestroy() method.
+The Library work's with a thread sending all events gathered from app including custom events to reblaze servers every 12 seconds untill calling `reblaze.Destroy()` which will end the session and thread.
+Best practice is to put it in hosting app `onDestroy()` method.